sree-charan/osint/README.md

 ## Features

 - **Instagram Details:** Users can input an Instagram username to retrieve details such as username, full name, biography, follower count, following count, total posts, etc. The application also fetches and displays details of the user's recent posts including captions, likes, comments, and post URLs.

 - **Twitter Details:** Similar to Instagram, users can input a Twitter username to fetch details such as screen name, real name, follower count, following count, and total tweets.

+- **Reddit Details:** Users can input a Reddit username to retrieve details such as username, post karma, comment karma, total posts, total comments, and the list of recent posts and comments.

+- **YouTube Details:** Users can input a YouTube username to retrieve details such as channel name, description, country, subscriber count, view count, video count, and the list of recent videos including titles, descriptions, published dates, thumbnails, and video IDs.

 ## Requirements